ZhangXJ199/EDGE-GRPO/README.md

 ## ❤️ Community efforts

 * This repository is based on [trl](https://github.com/huggingface/trl) project.
-* The implementation of evaluation refers to the [Dr. GRPO](https://github.com/sail-sg/understand-r1-zero) project.
+* The implementation of evaluation refers to the [understand-r1-zero](https://github.com/sail-sg/understand-r1-zero) project.
 Great work!